 - Measurement results, instrument station data, known point data, notes, and coordinate data in the JOB is output. - Known point data entered from an external instrument is not output. - Communication setup can be performed in the JOB menu as well.
-Select "Comms Setup" in <JOB>.
+Select "Comms Setup" in <JOB>. - · Make sure the SET and printer are turned OFF when they are connected.

-• When "inch" is selected as the distance unit, data is output in "feet."
+Caution : When "inch" is selected as the distance unit, data is output in "feet."